“It is 2010, why would you want to give birth like an animal”, and other helpful birthing tips from Romania

 Society around us was critical of our parenting too.
 No one seemed to have a problem telling you exactly what they thought you should be doing.
 It would be 16 degrees (a balmy day in England!) and strangers would stop me in the street to have a go at why did she wasn’t wearing a woolly hat!?

 At 12 weeks old, all girls are examined for hip dysplasia.
 I took my little girl for her appointment and they told me she had to immediately be placed in plaster from her waist down for the next 6 months – imagine the tears on hearing this news!
 Thankfully, this was at the point we were leaving the country and could get a second opinion.
-(Of course she did not need this at all).
+(Of course, she did not need this at all).

 We had never been around children before or had any experience.
 We had an awful lot of self-doubt but just had to back ourselves that we were doing the right thing.
 None of it was my dream scenario, in fact, everything from the cesarean through to the bottle feeding it was the complete opposite of how I expected motherhood to be.

-BG: What were some of the differences you noted in parenting style with Romanians?
+OG: What were some of the differences you noted in parenting style with Romanians?

-More so in Bucharest, the women were educated and driven.
+C: More so in Bucharest, the women were educated and driven.
 They handled the birth and returning to work as very procedural.
 The key concern seemed to be about getting your body back.
 They placed importance in looking beautiful for the birth – if I booked my birth in I could go and get my hair and nails done the day before.
 This advice was coming from educated women, it was just how it’s done.
 You’re happy as you get the day and doctor you want, the doctors are happy to book in their schedule and get paid more.

-In Pitesti you would see a much more traditional family unit where the father would have little to do with the children.
+In Pitesti, you would see a much more traditional family unit where the father would have little to do with the children.

-BG: Had you stayed longer what were schooling and child care options?
+OG: Had you stayed longer what were schooling and child care options?

-There was absolutely nothing in Pitesti.
+C: There was absolutely nothing in Pitesti.
 It was an industrial town, workers were very poor, there was nothing by the way of International or English speaking nurseries or schools.
 Schooling was available for local children, though they would only attend for half a day – morning or afternoon as they were needed for work.

 A couple of other expats that we knew were based in Bucharest did send their children to the International British School of Bucharest, and there was an international nursery option there.

-BG: I’m sure despite the difficulties there were some positives and highlights of living in Romania?
+OG: I’m sure despite the difficulties there were some positives and highlights of living in Romania?

 C: You do need to look for the positives.
 I loved experiencing proper seasons; winters and summers were long, with proper snow in winter and warm sunny days for many months.
 Being close to farm land meant we could get hold of some amazing fresh fruit and vegetables, though meat wasn’t so great.
 I did a lot of cooking so Ivo was always taking crumbles and breads to work.
 I even taught myself how to make sushi and tended to my own vegetable patch.